-Tip: Jinx! support broadcasting for the Art-Net and the sACN/E1.31 protocol.
-So if you have a small network and your Art-Net or sACN/E1.31 nodes are configured well, you can set the IP address to 255.255.255.255 and don't have to take care about any IP parameters.
+Tip: Jinx! support broadcasting for the Art-Net and multicasting for the sACN/E1.31 protocol.
+So if you have a small network and your Art-Net or sACN/E1.31 nodes are configured well, you can set activate the Broadcast/Multicast option and don't have to take care about any IP parameters.